akoumavich/ml-internship-isospec/README.md

 You can validate your learned representation by assessing the closeness of the N-glycans in the new embedding space.
 The N-glycans list is provided in the N-Glycans.pkl.
 You can refer to the glycowork notebooks [00_core.ipynb](https://github.com/BojarLab/glycowork/blob/master/00_core.ipynb) for more information on the N-glycans.
 For this task, head to the data/glycan_embedding folder.
 You will find the following files:
-- glycan_list.csv: The list of glycans you will embed for inference and enrichment.- df_glycan.pkl: The glycan sequences to use for the learning of the embedding space.- glycan_binding.pkl: The protein-glycan binding interactions to enrich the embedding space.- N_glycans_df.pkl: The N-glycans sequences to use for control representation of the embedding space (also used for learning the embedding space)
+- glycan_list.csv: The list of glycans you will embed for inference and enrichment.
+- df_glycan.pkl: The glycan sequences to use for the learning of the embedding space.
+- glycan_binding.pkl: The protein-glycan binding interactions to enrich the embedding space.
+- N_glycans_df.pkl: The N-glycans sequences to use for control representation of the embedding space (also used for learning the embedding space)

 The expected output is the enriched list of glycans with information as well as evidence for the utility of the embedding space you created.
 The more new information you can gather on the structures, the better.
 Be creative in the approaches you consider - any choice should be justified and insights drawn motivated.

 In this part, we are very interested in your approach in setting up a machine learning model.
 As such we expect you to build understanding with simpler, more interpretable algorithms to bechmark performances.
 You can than build up with more complex architectures and provide numerical evidence of the improvements provided.
 # Submission Process
 ### Repository Setup

-1. Fork the assignment repository from this [repository](https://github.com/isospec/ml-internships).
+1. Clone the assignment repository from this [repository](https://github.com/isospec/ml-internships) to your own repository.
 2. Create a new branch for your work, in your own repository.
 3. Commit your changes regularly with clear, descriptive messages.
-4. When complete, create a pull request to the main repository.
+4. When complete, create a pull request, in your repository, and share the pull request with us.

-### Required DocumentsYour submission should include:
+### Required Documents your submission should include:
 1. All code and analysis files
 2. A reflection.md document containing:
    - Time spent on each section (E.g 8-10 days Task 1, 4-6 days Task 2)